Spring Weddings

 So much so, that I have my work cut out for me editing through all the 10,000+ awesome moments taken throughout the day.
 For now, here are a few of the many favorites photographs that stood out.
 I could not be more thrilled for these two!
 Congrats Camille and Matt!
 Thank you so much for letting me and my photo team be apart of your special day!
 So much more goodness to come.
 Stay tuned! -M

-As the last days of the year tick away, I find myself reflecting back on all of the fun photos I made of my wedding couples over the course of this past year.
-2017 was a lot of fun!
-Lots of growth, new places explored, new challenges overcome, new faces met and many good times were had.
-I feel blessed for all the new relationships I made throughout the year and for being able to tell candid, creative stories through photographs!
+It was a year with lots of growth, new places explored, new challenges overcome, and many good times were had.
+I feel blessed for all the new relationships I made throughout the year.
+It was so much fun being able to tell candid, creative stories through photographs of my incredible clients!

 I look forward to what “adventures in documenting the love” await me in 2018.